COVID-19

 The vaccines available now are not the same vaccines we first saw to combat the pandemic.
 The COVID-19 virus has evolved, and our vaccines have evolved with it.
 Our scientists have had years now to work on vaccines to fight the virus.
 They respond to changes in the virus to design vaccines specifically to address and fight the latest version of the virus.

 The CDC recommends everyone six months and older be vaccinated for COVID-19 (CDC).
-A new vaccine will be available in the fall.
+A new vaccine is available now.

 Click Below to Learn More